mui/material-ui/docs/data/joy/components/modal/modal.md

 #### Layout

-The `ModalDialog`'s layout can be:
+The Modal Dialog's layout can be:

 - `center` (default): the modal dialog appears at the center of the viewport.
 - `fullScreen`: the modal dialog covers the whole viewport.